 The MBA Required Core consists of 36 credits (12 required courses of three credit hours each).
-You are eligible to enroll directly in the 36-credit program if you have successfully completed 18 credits in foundation courses (the MBA Essentials) or their equivalent as an undergraduate or graduate student.
-If you do not have the necessary prior course work in business, you will be required to complete up to a total of 54 credits to earn the MBA.
+You are eligible to enroll directly in the 36-credit program if you have successfully completed 10 credits in foundation courses (the MBA Essentials) or their equivalent as an undergraduate or graduate student.
+If you do not have the necessary prior course work in business, you will be required to complete up to a total of 46 credits to earn the MBA.

-Program of Study - 36-54 credits
+Program of Study - 36-46 credits

-MBA Essentials - 18 credit hours
+MBA Essentials - 10 credit hours

-(If you have credit for equivalent courses as an undergraduate or graduate student, these courses are not required.
+(The Essentials courses are one credit hour each.
+If you have credit for equivalent courses as an undergraduate or graduate student, these courses are not required.
 At the time of admission, your previous course work will be evaluated and you will receive a letter of acceptance indicating which of these courses you must complete.)

-BUAD 501 Essentials: Management and Organizational Behavior
+BUAD 520 Essentials: Management and Organizational Behavior

-BUAD 502 Essentials: Marketing and Strategy
+BUAD 521 Essentials: Marketing